Channel Coordination

 }

-You can include channel coordination tags for Last Active, Priority Channel, and User Preference in your SegmentsA grouping of audience members selected by unique or shared identifiers.
-Multiple identifiers can be combined within a segment. .
+You can include Tags for Last Active, Priority Channel, and User Preference in your SegmentsA grouping of audience members selected by unique or shared identifiers.
+Multiple identifiers can be combined within a Segment..

-Follow the steps in the Segment Builder Tutorial to create a new segment, and include a channel coordination tag:
+Follow the steps in the Segment Builder documentation to create a new Segment that includes a Channel Coordination Tag:

 3. Set the True operator to include users for whom the condition is true.